duduribeiro/blog/_posts/2017-01-10-connecting-on-rds-server-that-is-not-publicly-accessible.markdown

 ---
+title: "Connecting on RDS Server that is not publicly accessible"
 layout: post
-title:  "Connecting on RDS Server that is not publicly accessible"
 date: 2017-01-10 12:00:00 -0300
+image: /assets/images/private_rds.png
+headerImage: false
+tag:
+- rds
+- aws
-categories: aws rds vpc
+- vpc
+category: blog
+author: dudribeiro
+description: "Let’s imagine the following scenario: You have web servers on a public subnet that you can connect and your RDS instance is hosted on a private subnet.
+This way, your database instance is not publicly accessible through the internet and you can’t connect your local client with it."
+hidden: false
 ---
 Let’s imagine the following scenario: